Austin D-Series engine

 The Austin D and K series engines are a straight-six engine made by the British Austin Motor Company between 1939 and 1968.
-It was developed initially for the lorry market; but was used in a number of automobiles in its later life.
+It was developed for the lorry market, but used in a number of automobiles in its later life.
 It was an overhead valve non-crossflow cylinder head design.
 Both block and head were made out of cast iron.
 All engines had a forged four main bearing crankshaft.